 Is it available over-the-counter?

-Because it is a prescription only medicine, you can only buy TriNovum in the UK with permission from a registered practitioner.
-Our service provides you with the means to obtain a prescription, based on the answers you supply to our questionnaire.
+Because it was a prescription only medicine, you could only buy TriNovum in the UK with a prescription from a registered practitioner.
+However, it has now been discontinued.

 Is it right for me?